-This Policy is applicable to all staff, volunteers, committee members, coaches and club members.
+This Policy is applicable to all staff, volunteers, committee members, coaches and club members, guests and visitors.
 It is in line with national legislation and applicable across the UK.

 Guidance on implementing the policy is outlined in the following documents: